 Practice administrators can grant specific staff members who are Access Level 2 (Nurse) or higher the ability to match unassigned refill requests to patients in the practice, helping expedite the refill workflow.
 While all staff can view refill requests, only the original prescriber or eRx-enabled providers who have been granted the ability to approve or deny refills on behalf of another provider can process them.
 To learn more about prescription task delegation, click here.

-Approving a refill
+Approving a refill request

 a refill request

-There are some instances in which you’ll deny a refill.
-These instances include when the script has already been refilled by phone or fax or when the patient needs an appointment before a refill is provided.
+There are some instances in which you’ll deny a refill request.
+These instances may include when the script has already been refilled by phone or fax or when the patient needs an appointment before a refill is provided.

-(Note: If the “Deny Refill, New to Follow” option is selected, most pharmacies' software will push this new request to the top of their queue so that patients waiting for a refill will not have to wait long)
+3. You will be prompted to create a new prescription in patient’s chart.
+If the Deny Refill, Script to Follow option is selected, some pharmacies' software will push this new request to the top of their queue so that patients waiting for a refill can receive their medications quicker.